aaronbloomfield/pdr/labs/lab01/index.md

 3. Object Lifecycle Program
      - Download the [lifecycle.cpp](lifecycle.cpp.html) ([src](lifecycle.cpp)) file
      - Compile with clang++ (i.e., `clang++ lifecycle.cpp`) and execute the program.
      - Break lifecycle.cpp into multiple files.
-It may be helpful to look at [class slides from this repo](../../slides/01-cpp.html).
+It may be helpful to look at the [class slides](../../slides/01-cpp.html).
 Compile and run this program.
 Note that to compile a C++ program with multiple files, just put them on the same line: `clang++ LifeCycle.cpp TestLifeCycle.cpp` (you usually leave out the .h files when compiling).
 Add the descriptive header at the top of the file containing your identifying information, and name them as follows:
          - LifeCycle.h
          - LifeCycle.cpp
          - TestLifeCycle.cpp